nottsknight/lex-arcana-solo/about.markdown

 permalink: /about/
 ---

-HAE ACTA METTII QUARTINII DIONI SUMUS, CUSTOS ET AUGUR COHORTIS AUXILIA ARCANA.
+HE ACTA METTII QUARTINII DIONI SUMUS.

+CUSTOS ET AUGUR EST COHORTIS AUXILIA ARCANA.

+DISCIPULI HISTORIAE ARCANA GRATI SUNT.

 This blog is the record of a solo-play campaign in the world of Lex Arcana, an alternate-history version of the Roman Empire where the practice of divination